xavierloeraflores/wgu-capstone/project_management/Project-Recommendation.md

 ## Application Description

+The application will be a fullstack web application that allows users to make posts to the feed.
+Every post will be automatically categorized as offensive or safe when the any user makes a post.
+All users will be able to see the public feed and see which posts were flagged for offensive content.
+Users will also be allowed to explore the training and test data to see how these posts were flagged by the machine learning model.
+Additionally, users will be able to preview whether their post is offensive without making their content public.
+By default most users will not be able to read the contents of offensive posts but can opt in to toggle the ability to view offensive content at their own discretion.

 ## Data Description

 The machine learning model will be trained on data sourced from within the company.
 The data will consist of user-generated content that has been labeled for offensive content.
 Each data point will consist only of content in the social media post, the identifier of the post, and a labeled indicated whether the content is safe or offensive.
 For the purposes of the project demo, data has been sourced from over 2 Kaggle datasets containing over 50 thousand posts combined that have been categorized based on content .
 All of the posts are text only and none of the posts contain any personal information or metadata that could be used to identify individuals who posted the content.